 Second, you need to avoid advertising your services on sites where customers expect to pay very little.
 For example, if you have an ad on Fiverr, you’re advertising to people who only want to pay $5.
 Look at other writer’s listings on the sites you list yourself upon on to see what their average rates are.
 If everyone else is charging $50 or less per post, and you want to make a minimum of $200, then you’re going to have a tough time competing.

 Third, identify yourself as a freelance writer everywhere.
 This includes social profile bios, author bios on sites you contribute to, your main website, your blog, your hobby websites, your email signature, your forum signature, and so forth.
-Link to your online writing portfolio / freelance writing services sales page in each of these places as well.
-I've received new client inquiries as a result of my Twitter profile, Facebook page, LinkedIn profile, Google+ profile, website, blog, and people who have found my writing on KISSmetrics, Social Media Examiner, and other sites.
+Link to your online writing portfolio/freelance writing services sales page in each of these places as well.
+I’ve received new client inquiries as a result of my Twitter profile, Facebook page, LinkedIn profile, website, blog, and people who have found my writing on KISSmetrics, Social Media Examiner, and other sites.

-As an added bonus tip, look for blogs that pay their contributors to fill in for the downtimes in client work.
-You'll find a nice spreadsheet here with blogs, main topical focus, and how much they pay here.
+As a bonus tip, look for blogs that pay their contributors to fill in for the downtimes in client work.
 Most of these sites also make great writing credits if you are just starting out.

-Mary Jaksch – Chief Editor of Write to Done.
+3. Mary Jaksch – Editor of Write to Done